gabrielmattesich/dapp-template/readme.md

 Create a CRU example with Solidity

-> In this respositiry we will create a simple  CRU (Create, Read and Update) of tasks configuration.
+> In this repositiry we will create a simple  CRU (Create, Read and Update) of tasks configuration.

 Tools
  - Hardhat